 The fifth aspect refers to the technological-scientific process and was analyzed by Ayres based on the assumption that learning is a cultural process.
 Thus, part of learning has to do with technological processes and part with ceremonial forces.
 The technological process is a cultural process because, at the same time, it involves human beings who combine tools, concepts, and ideas.
-The greater the proliferation of tools, concepts, and ideas, the more tools, concepts, and ideas there are for humans to combine (Ayres, 1944).
+The greater the proliferation of tools, concepts, and ideas there are for humans to combine (Ayres, 1944).